Three Sappy People

 Three Sappy People is a 1939 short subject directed by Jules White starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Curly Howard).
 It is the 43rd entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.

 Plot

-The Stooges are phone repairmen unwittingly mistaken for esteemed psychiatrists, Drs.
-Z. Ziller, X. Zeller, and Y. Zoller, while occupying their office space.
-Wealthy patron J. Rumsford Rumford, influenced by a recommendation from a medical acquaintance, engages the services of the Stooges to attend to his spirited wife, Sherry Rumford.
+The Stooges are phone repairmen working in the office of the esteemed psychiatrists, Drs.
+Z. Ziller, X. Zeller, and Y. Zoller.
+When wealthy patron J. Rumsford Rumford calls the doctors' office offering to pay handsomely for psychiatric treatment of his spirited wife, Sherry Rumford, the Stooges intercept the call and are mistaken for the doctors.
+Badly in need of money, they resolve to impersonate Drs.
+Ziller, Zeller, and Zoller.

-During the course of their appointment, the Stooges inadvertently disrupt a formal dinner gathering, instigating a chaotic food altercation in their characteristic manner.
-Despite the commotion, the unorthodox behavior of the Stooges inadvertently amuses Mrs. Rumford, leading her husband to conclude erroneously that her ailment has been remedied.
+Mrs. Rumford's erratic behavior has included refusing to attend parties, professing boredom, and driving through the house in her car.
+However, she takes an immediate liking to the Stooges, who arrive at the Rumford home on a triplet tandem bicycle.
+During the course of their appointment, the Stooges disrupt a formal dinner gathering, instigating a chaotic food altercation in their characteristic manner.
+Despite the commotion, the unorthodox behavior of the Stooges amuses Mrs. Rumford, leading her husband to conclude that her ailment has been remedied.

 Consequently, the Stooges are generously compensated for their purported therapeutic intervention.